Top Ten Tips Disclaimer

 C. Consistency in Claim Responses

 It is absolutely essential that when drafting your response to a claim notice, you get the facts straight the first time.
 If you prepare a hasty response and include unsupported assertions, or make statements that you later have to change or retract altogether, your credibility will be damaged with the TWC claim examiner, appeal hearing officer, and the Commission.
 One of the very worst things an employer can do is state one thing in the initial claim response, then change directions later at the appeal hearing.
 The hearing officer will be suspicious and will grill the company representatives with skeptical questions.
 More often than not, changing stories will harm an employer's case irreparably.
-If you are not sure what to put down in the initial response, give a timely, neutral response to protect your status as a party of interest and promise to supply more detailed information later:
+If you are not sure what to put down in the initial response, give a timely response with as much specific information as possible and follow up with more details before the deadline.

 D. What is a Base Period?